-2. Novelty.
+Novelty.
 Papers must contain new results to be published.
 Submission of an article implies that it has not been published or submitted elsewhere.
-Material previously published in a letters journal or in a conference proceedings can be included in an article in the Journal that presents significantly more detail and/or results, leading to a substantially improved understanding of the subject.
+Material previously published in a letters journal or in conference proceedings can be included in an article in the Journal if the article contains significantly more detail and/or results, leading to a substantially improved understanding of the subject.
 Figures, tables, or text material should not be repeated.
-Claims of novelty such as "for the first time" should be avoided, even when qualified by escape clauses such as "to our knowledge."
+Claims of novelty such as “novel” or "for the first time" should be avoided, even when qualified by escape clauses such as "to our knowledge."
 Trust the readers to know when something is new and when it is not.

-6. Patents.
-Submission of manuscripts that contain ideas which may be patentable is at the author's risk, and neither Journal of Applied Physics or AIP Publishing assumes any responsibility in this regard.
+Patents.
+Submission of manuscripts that contain ideas which may be patentable is at the author's risk, and neither Journal of Applied Physics nor AIP Publishing assumes any responsibility in this regard.

 a)S. Smith and O. Jones contributed equally to this work.

-9. Serial Publication.
+Serial Publication.
 Publication of ongoing work in a series of papers is strongly discouraged.
-Instead, a single comprehensive article should be submitted.
+Instead, a single comprehensive article should be submitted

 AIP Publishing grants to the author(s) of papers submitted to Journal of Applied Physics the right to post and update the original article on an author's personal web page as well as on e-print servers.
 The final AIP Publishing version may be posted on the author's personal website, the author's institutional website and institutional repository.
 It is also possible to create a link to the Journal of Applied Physics publication.